uframer/rust/src/doc/book/src/lifetimes.md

 # }
 ```

-uses it.
 So why do we need a lifetime here?
 We need to ensure that any reference
 to a `Foo` cannot outlive the reference to an `i32` it contains.

-## `impl` blocks
+## `impl`块

 Let’s implement a method on `Foo`: